 Consider locations in Australia as a better option to travel overseas, remote or long distance travel.
 Don’t book travel until you are covered by travel health insurance and have a sufficient budget for any emergency.

 If you had private health insurance cover when you developed a chronic condition you may be able to obtain travel cover from your health insurance company.
 If you had a complex path to kidney failure, are experiencing dialysis issues, or multiple health conditions, you may not find a travel insurer.

 Consider basic travel insurance to cover emergencies

-Pay for travel with a credit card which offers travel insurance or consider basic travel insurance via a union, bank or even Superannuation.
-Ask questions about the travel insurance, especially if you have one or multiple preexisting health conditions.
-Some cover offered may exclude existing chronic conditions.
+Pay for travel with a credit card which offers some level of travel insurance, or consider basic travel insurance via a union, bank or even Superannuation.
+Ask questions about travel insurance, especially if you have multiple preexisting health conditions.
+Most travel cover will exclude existing chronic conditions.
 Some level of travel insurance is strongly advised.
-Travel insurance for preexisting kidney disease varies.
-We recommend that you use an insurance broker to find suitable travel insurance as they have wider access to conditions which will fit your needs.
+We recommend you use an insurance broker to find suitable travel insurance as they have wider access to conditions which will fit your needs.

 Travel insurance agencies who are known to offer cover to people post transplant

-Applicants are assessed on individual health - if health does not meet the company's criteria, you may be refused.
+Any applicant is assessed on their individual health - if your health does not meet the company's criteria, you are likely to be refused.